milesroberts-123/tajimasDacrossSpecies/README.md

 # How to replicate my results

-First, download this repo with `git clone`.
+Running the scripts in `src/` in their numbered order to will replicate my analysis

 ## replicate full snakemake workflow

-Clone this repository and submit a SLURM job script to run the entire workflow. **Caution: this will submit about 300,000 jobs**
+Clone this repository and submit a SLURM job script to run the entire workflow. **Caution: this will submit about 400,000 jobs**

 ```
 git clone https://github.com/milesroberts-123/tajimasDacrossSpecies.git
 cd tajimasDacrossSpecies/src
 sbatch s02_full_snakemake.sh
 ```